Lasulux/polar-parser/README.md

 3. **Data Quality Cleaning**: Days where both calories burned and total steps are zero (indicating no meaningful activity or device not worn) are removed to ensure accurate statistics.

-4. **Statistical Calculations**: The system calculates useful summary statistics for both calories and steps, excluding zero values:
+4. **Statistical Calculations**: The system calculates comprehensive summary statistics for both calories and steps, excluding zero values:
-   - **Overall calorie statistics**: Your average, median, minimum, maximum, and variability of daily calories burned across all the data
+   - **Overall calorie statistics**: Your average, median, minimum, maximum, and standard deviation of daily calories burned across all the data
-   - **Overall step statistics**: Your average, median, minimum, maximum, and variability of daily steps taken across all the data
+   - **Overall step statistics**: Your average, median, minimum, maximum, and standard deviation of daily steps taken across all the data

 ##### step_series_table